troessner/reek/README.md

 #### Configuration loading

 Configuring Reek via a configuration file is by far the most powerful way.
+Reek expects this filename to be `.reek.yml` but you can override this via the CLI `-c` switch (see below).

-There are three ways of passing Reek a configuration file:
+There are three ways of passing Reek the configuration file:

 1. Using the CLI `-c` switch (see [_Command-line interface_](#command-line-interface) above)
-2. Having a file ending with `.reek` either in your current working directory or in a parent directory (more on that later)
+2. Having the configuration file either in your current working directory or in a parent directory (more on that later)
-3. Having a file ending with `.reek` in your home directory
+3. Having the configuration file in your home directory

 The order in which Reek tries to find such a configuration file is exactly the above: first it checks if we have given